samrudh/samrudh/README.md

 Want to know more about me?\
 Tired of reading the long paragraphs below?\
 Talk to my [Bot](https://samrudhabot.herokuapp.com/) :robot:\
-(In case it doesn't work, dp ping me on LinkedIn.
-Sometimes, I switch off the backend NLP engine to optimize the cloud costs)
+(In case it doesn't work, do ping me on [LinkedIn](https://www.linkedin.com/in/samrudha-kelkar-data-science/).
+Many times I switch off the backend NLP engine to optimize the cloud costs)

 \
 Samrudha, an engineer/builder at heart, is working on solving interesting data science problems.
 Active in Computer Vision and NLP.
 Professional work includes work on custom NER models, linear optimization, real-time ad-tech bidding engines, time series forecasting, probabilistic models, IoT solution development.
 Experience of deployable data science applications using modern data pipelines.